StandardBrian/IT-Projects/setting-up-virtualbox-win10.md

-Setting Up VirtualBox with Windows 11
+# Setting Up VirtualBox with Windows 10 on Windows 11

 ## Goal
 Deploy a Windows 10 VM on my Windows 11 PC using VirtualBox to create a help desk test environment.